-Right, I think you were quite clear on that.
-No fence sitting there, was there, Ian?
-I think we're halfway through and we've got 10 minutes left.
-So we better move on to ACLs, hadn't we?
+Right, I think I think you were quite clear on that.
+No fence sitting there.
+Was there in the evidence?
+Yep.
+I think we're halfway through we got 10 minutes left.
+So we better move on to ACLs.
+And we will go faster.
+ACLs ACLs.
+Easy.

-We'll go fast through ACLs.
-ACLs are easy.
 All right.
 It's exactly the same logic.
-Good old days, when I was younger, when I had a full head of hair, we were told it's the rule of thirds: If you rupture your ACL a third of people will need surgery, a third of people won't and a third maybe?
-Well, if you look at that, maybe group and say, Well, okay, let's call it 50/50.
-But that means overall, 50% of people will, 50% of people won't.
-And that's been borne out exactly.
-There's a very important paper by Frobell et al. And that's exactly what they showed.
-If you try and manage ACL tears conservatively, 50% end up not needing surgery.
+Good old days, when I was younger, when I had a full head of hair.
+We were told it's the rule of thirds to be rubbed your ACL a third people will need surgery, a third of people won't and a third maybe?
+Well, if you look at that, maybe group and say, Well, okay, let's call it 5050.
+But that means overall, 50% of people will 50% of people won't.
+And that's been borne out.
+Exactly.
+Exactly.
+Right.
+There's a very important paper by Froebel at owl.
+And that's exactly what they showed.
+If you try and manage knees conserved ACL tears conservatively 50% end up not needing surgery.
 And if you don't need surgery, don't do it.
-You've gotta be nuts to have surgery if you don't need it.
-But if you've got a wobbly, unstable knee, well, the longer you leave it, the worse it's going to get, the more damage.
-And quite apart from the fact that you won't be able to do cutting and pivoting manoeuvres if your knee is unstable, and if it's unstable, well stabilise it.
+You gotta be nuts to have surgery if you don't need it.
+But if you've got a wobbly, unstable knee, where the longer you leave it, the worse it's going to get them or damage.
+And quite apart from the fact that you're you won't be able to do cutting and pivoting manoeuvres if your knee is unstable, and if it's unstable, well stabilise it.

-I love the fact that you've got Americans at the bottom of that list as well.
+I love the Americans at the bottom of that list as well.

-Yeah, the reason I put Americans there is it's just impossible not to take a pop at them, isn't it?
-If an American comes into clinic, and this is this is borne out by experience, if you try and talk to an American about conservative management, they look at you like you're trying to fob them off with third world medicine.
-They just look at you, what on Earth are you talking about?
-Because in America as long as you've got money and insurance, then everybody who tears the ACL gets an ACL reconstruction.
-And that's really not appropriate.
+Yeah, the reason I put Americans there is is it's just impossible not to take a pop at them.
+It's net everything.
+Even American comes into clinic, and this is this is borne out by experience.
+If you try and talk to an American about conservative management, they look at you like you're trying to fob them off with third world medicine.
+You know, they just look at you, Earth you're talking about because in America As long as you've got money in an insurance, then everybody who tears the ACL gets an ACL reconstruction.
+And that's really not, that's really not appropriate.

-Does that mean to say that the outcomes are often bad from those reconstructions?
+Does that mean to say that the outcomes are often bad from those weakens reconstructions?

 No, not at all.
-ACL reconstruction is a really good operation, about 90 to 95% of people are happy with their outcome.
-It's just that it's a big op.
-It's a big op, it's painful, risk of infection, nerve or blood vessel damage, blood clots.
-You've got a year plus, I mean, I prefer my patients do 18 months of rehab after an ACL reconstruction before going back to sport.
+Now, ACL reconstruction is a really good operation is about 90 to 95% of people are happy with their outcome.
+It's just that it's a big up.
+It's a big arm, it's painful, you know, risk of infection, nerve or blood vessel damage blood clots, you got, you know, a year plus, I mean, I prefer my patients do 18 months of rehab after an ACL reconstruction before going back to sport.
 So it's not a trivial thing to do.
 And an ACL graft is no ACL.
-It's never, ever as good as the patient's own original ACL.
+But it's never ever as good as the, you know, the patient's own original ACL.
 It's a reconstruction, not a rejuvenation.
-So, if you need surgery, surgery can be a lifesaver.
-If you have surgery you don't need, either you're an idiot or your doctor is a crook.
+So, you know, if you need surgery, surgery can be a lifesaver.
+If you if you if you have surgery, you don't need an either you're an idiot, or your or your doctor is a crook.